-59 Will the applicant lose its protections if one of its employees engages in obstructive conduct before or after the application?

-60 Will the applicant be required to provide materials protected by attorney-client privilege or work-product doctrine?

-61 Can an applicant challenge the amount of the reduction of sanctions?
+- 59 Will the applicant lose its protections if one of its employees engages in obstructive conduct before or after the application?
+Please refer to question 30. - 60 Will the applicant be required to provide materials protected by attorney-client privilege or work-product doctrine?
+Please refer to question 31. - 61 Can an applicant challenge the amount of the reduction of sanctions?